Cox takes step toward challenging Clinton

-Cox, 58, a Republican lawyer who has never run for office, filedpapers with the Federal Election Commission in Washington creating an exploratory committee, Friends of Ed Cox Inc., for the 2006 U.S. Senate race in New York.
-He is married to Richard Nixon's daughter, Tricia.
+Cox, 58, a Republican lawyer who has never run for office, will file papers with the Federal Election Commission in Washington creating an exploratory committee, Friends of Ed Cox Inc., for the 2006 U.S. Senate race in New York.
+He is married to Richard Nixon's daughter, Tricia

-Cox hopes to turn Clinton's popularity among Democrats nationwide for a possible 2008 White House run into a positive for himself.
+Cox hopes to turns Clinton's popularity among Democrats nationwide for a possible 2008 White House run into a positive for himself.

 "The people of New York deserve a senator committed to New York and only New York.
 I look forward to opening a dialogue with residents about innovative solutions to New York's problems," Cox said.